 The Insert panel is organized in the following categories:

-Lets you create and insert the most commonly used objects, such as images and tables.
+Lets you create and insert the most commonly used elements such as div tags and objects, such as images, and tables.

-Contains buttons for creating forms and inserting form elements, including Spry validation widgets.
+Contains buttons for creating forms and inserting form elements, such as search, month, and password.

 Files panel overview